Showing multiple lines on a single chart in Node-RED

 The X-axis field allows you to tell the chart how much data it should store and display – the longer the ‘last‘ filed is set to, the more data is stored and displayed by the chart.
 Let’s use a short 5 mins which will start to throw away the data that is 5 minutes old.

 Wire these nodes up, hit the deploy button – check that your debug node is showing that random values are showing.
 Then head over to your default dashboard page to see the results.
-By default, under FRED, you’ll see your UI at:
+You can see your default dashboard by selecting menu->view->dashboard and then clicking on the link icon to start up a new browser tab showing your dashboard.

 When you visit that page you’ll see your initial chart as shown below: